alexandr-tichonov/SOC-Automation-Project/README.md

 </div>

 **Configuring the Get-API node in Shuffle** For Shuffle to instruct Wazuh to take automated action, it first needs to authenticate securely with the Wazuh API.
 To retrieve the token, an HTTP node was added to the Shuffle workflow.
-The node was renamed to ```Get-API```and the Find actions field was set to ```curl```, which was configured with the Wazuh API user credentials that were obtained during Wazuh's inital installation.
+The node was renamed to ```Get-API```and the Find actions field was set to ```curl```, which was configured with the Wazuh API user credentials that were obtained during Wazuh's initial installation.

-In order for Shuffle to successfully obtain the token the following command entry would be made in the ```Statement``` field:
+In order for Shuffle to successfully obtain the token, the following command entry would be made in the ```Statement``` field:
 ```
 curl -u <username>:<password> -k -X GET "https://<Wazuh-IP>:55000/security/user/authenticate?raw=true"
 ```
-Where ```<Wazuh-IP>``` is the Wazuh managers public IP address.
+Where ```<Wazuh-IP>``` is the Wazuh manager's public IP address.

 <div align="center" style="border: 2px solid #ccc; padding: 4px;">
   <img width="1123" height="571" alt="blurred-63 png(2)" src="https://github.com/user-attachments/assets/89627535-d0a1-4b33-8e96-20cdbd60d84c" />